MoonTory/rate-limited-api/README.md

 Three different rate-limiter middlewares were implemented:

 1. **Fixed Window**: This approach divides time into fixed windows (e.g., every minute) and allows a specific number of requests in each window.
 Once the limit is reached, all further requests are blocked until the next window.
-Located at `./packages/core/server/middleware/rate-limit.middleware.ts`.

 2. **Sliding Window**: Unlike the fixed window, the sliding window looks at a rolling time frame.
 If a user hits their limit, they would need to wait until their oldest request falls out of the current window before they can send another.
-Located at `./packages/core/server/middleware/rate-limit-sliding.middleware.ts`.

 3. **Token Bucket**: In this method, tokens are added to a bucket at a fixed rate.
 A request consumes a token to proceed.
 If the bucket is out of tokens, the request is throttled.
 This offers some flexibility as it can allow for brief bursts of traffic.

-Located at `./packages/core/server/middleware/rate-limit-bucket.middleware.ts`.
+> The implementations can be found inside of the rate-limiter service `/packages/core/src/services/rate-limiter`

 Leveraging Redis' MULTI/EXEC transaction functionality, these middlewares ensure atomicity and concurrency between requests, effectively limiting the number of concurrent user requests to prevent server overloads.